Going green is a sustainable business model

 The environment paid the cost

-Running a house with power-hungry appliances was needed to keep a busy family functioning in a modern suburbia.
+Running a house with power-hungry appliances was needed to keep a busy family functioning in modern suburbia.
 And it consumed a lot of resources.
 And suburbia was where most people lived.
 Those that didn’t have access to these modern comforts, aspired to.
 Not long ago, the hope to run a house on a few solar panels and batteries was not just unsustainable.
 It was bonkers.

 The demands of modern homes were just not ecologically sustainable (or sound) at the time.
 Especially at scale.
 The same could largely be said about vehicles, business, and industrial operations.